perrutquist/FFmpegPipe.jl/README.md

 [![codecov.io](http://codecov.io/github/perrutquist/FFmpegPipe.jl/coverage.svg?branch=master)](http://codecov.io/github/perrutquist/FFmpegPipe.jl?branch=master)

 FFmpegPipe lets you read/write video files (mp4, wmv, avi, mov...) from Julia by piping images from/to an ffmpeg process.
-This is just a simple wrapper.
-The author of this package is not affiliated with the authors of FFmpeg in any way.)

 This is neither as efficient nor as versatile as calling lower-level routines from libav/FFmpeg directly, like [VideoIO.jl](https://github.com/kmsquire/VideoIO.jl) does, but that package does not yet support video output.